Skip to main content

 Cabbage Whitefly (Aleyrodes proletella)

-Adults are small (1.5 mm) with white wings and can be distinguished from greenhouse and sweet potato whitefly by two gray blotches on each forewing.
+An emerging pest in the Northeast United States, cabbage whitefly originates from Europe and is a pest in many areas of the world.
+Adults are small (1.5 mm) with white wings, and can be distinguished from greenhouse and sweet potato whitefly by 2 gray blotches on each forewing.
 Eggs are laid in a half-moon or circular pattern on the undersides of leaves.
 Immature stages are flat and scale-like.
 Both adults and nymphs feed on plant sap.
 Large populations will reduce plant vigor and quality, and adults and nymphs deposit honeydew on leaf surfaces on which sooty mold grows.
-Cabbage whitefly feeds and reproduces on brassicas, as well as other crops and weeds such as alfalfa, fava bean, and dandelion.
+Cabbage whitefly feeds and reproduces on brassicas, as well as other crops and weeds such as alfalfa, fava bean and dandelion.
 Preferred hosts are kale and Brussels sprouts.

 • beta-cyfluthrin (Baythroid* XL): 3.2 oz/A; PHI 7d, REI 12h, Bee: H, Group 3A.
 For suppression of adults only.